 - There are several keys to preventing accidents.
-They include... - Maintaining a good "safety attitude". - Developing good "safety habits". - Learning how to use sound judgment. - Knowing your body's limitations just like you know its abilities. - It takes real thought and practice to learn how to avoid mental and physical stress when you're on the job.
+They include... - Maintaining a good "safety attitude". - Developing good "safety habits". - Learning how to use sound judgement. - Knowing your body's limitations just like you know its abilities. - It takes real thought and practice to learn how to avoid mental and physical stress when you're on the job.
 You have to be able to... - Pace yourself. - Recognize when you need to take a break. - Never bite off more than you can chew. - When things become routine, we sometimes forget hazards that are lurking around the next corner.
-To stay sharp and avoid accidents... - Never let your body run on "auto-pilot" with your mind somewhere else. - Don't let pressure to get the job done make you reckless. - If you are using sound judgment in your work area you should... - Never disable or remove power tool or machine guards to try to be "more productive" (they are in place to protect your hands and fingers). - Remember to "lock on" personal fall protection when you're working up high. - Never overload electrical outlets or surge protectors.
+To stay sharp and avoid accidents... - Never let your body run on "auto-pilot" with your mind somewhere else. - Don't let pressure on the job make you reckless. - If you are using sound judgment in your work area you should... - Never disable or remove power tool or machine guards to try to be "more productive" (they are in place to protect your hands and fingers). - Remember to "lock on" personal fall protection when you're working up high. - Never overload electrical outlets or surge protectors.

 - Clutter and large and small hazards are major causes of accidents at work.
-To avoid potential "tripping" problems... - Dispose of excess material and rubbish as quickly as possible. - Keep the jobsite, especially areas where people walk, free of debris and equipment.
+To avoid potential "tripping" problems... - Dispose of excess material and rubbish as quickly as possible. - Keep walkways, halls, aisles and stairways free of debris and equipment. (don't store furniture or supplies there either).

-Keep emergency exits clear...
+Keep doorways clear, especially emergency exits.